bahaidev/textbrowser/README.md

 1. ES6 Modules import of JavaScript in place of script tags;
     dynamic or hierarchical loading of CSS too?

+1.  `window.postMessage` API (since CORS is only for Ajax and `document.domain` is only for subdomains).

 # History

 One PHP-based version was released in 2005-12-22 and was my